AngelRodRo/init-prototype-project/README.md

 # init-prototype-project

-# Walktrough for start a project
+# Walktrough for start a software project

 This guide will explain how to start a simple project considerating agile process with SCRUM for low cost projects and small teams.